Why are dividends the best form of payment for contractors?

 You have no obligation to take out the maximum amount; decide how much working capital you may need for your company as well.

-If you believe your revenue is earned from contracts that are inside IR35, then you must not take dividend income.
+If you believe your revenue is earned from contracts that are inside IR35, then you must not take dividend income as this is against HMRC rules.
 As a 'disguised employee' you must take your income in salary.
 If you are in doubt about your IR35 status, evaluate what you do very carefully and see a lawyer.
 Look closely with the lawyer about what you do on the job, as well as your contracts.
 Should you take dividend income, and be judged inside IR35, you risk heavy penalties in back tax payments and interest.

 In some cases you may have multiple contracts within one tax year, some inside IR35, and some outside IR35.
 Company profits would then arise only for the income outside of IR35.